craft-snippets/Craft-image-helpers/README.md

 * `useImager` - if imager or imager-x should be used for transforms (assuming one of these plugins is installed).
 Default: `true`.
 * `usePlaceholders` - if placeholder should be generated if image is missing (image object equals `null`).
 Default: `true`.
 * `placeholderClass` - css class added to `<picture>` element if placeholder image is displayed.
 Default: `is-placeholder`.
+* `useImagerForSvg` - if imager should be used also for SVG images.
+Default: `false`.